 ;

-Civil Discourse Lab
+NextGen Roundtable: Student Civil Discourse Lab

 Shadow

-As longtime partners, Close Up and the Deliberative Democracy Lab at Stanford University (DDL) have seen the power of bringing young people together to obtain the knowledge and skills of thoughtful communication and deliberation across differences.
-We are continuing this important work by offering our multi-day NextGen Roundtable: Civil Discourse Lab to students looking to deepen their understanding of policymaking, develop empathy for people who hold very different views, and think critically about their own beliefs, ideas, and assumptions.
+As longtime partners, Close Up, the National Association of Independent Schools (NAIS), and the Stanford University Deliberative Democracy Lab (DDL) have seen the power of bringing young people together to obtain the knowledge and skills of thoughtful communication and deliberation across differences.
+We are continuing this work through the multi-day NextGen Roundtable: Student Civil Discourse Lab, a chance for high schoolers to deepen their understanding of policymaking, develop empathy for people who hold very different views, and think critically about their own beliefs, ideas, and assumptions.

-In this intensive, four-day deliberation program, high school students will take part in a series of workshops, deliberations, and an expert panel to:
+In this intensive, four-day deliberation program, high school students take part in a series of workshops, deliberations, and an expert panel to:

 • Investigate a range of views and proposals around a pressing policy issue.